 - Progressively self-sustaining

-Children’s homes will be the “last resort” for the neediest of the needy.
+Children’s homes are the “last resort” for the neediest of the needy.

-Children’s homes will be “culturally relevant” to the surrounding community.
+Children’s homes are “culturally relevant” to the surrounding community.

-Extended families are valued and should remain involved in the lives of the children.
+Extended families are valued and remain involved in the lives of the children.

 “Let the little children come to me… in my Father’s house are many rooms.”
 (Jesus)

-- Once a Field Partnership Agreement is signed, King’s Kids Africa will work with the Presbytery’s “Building Committee” and the local church to design and construct an orphan home
+- Once a Field Partnership Agreement is signed, King’s Kids Africa works with the Presbytery’s “Building Committee” and the local church to design and construct an orphan home

-- Orphan homes will generally be located on church property adjacent to the Pastor’s home
+- Orphan homes are located on church property adjacent to the Pastor’s home

-- Orphan homes (duplexes) will generally be designed for 10 children (5 boys and a mother on one side and 5 girls and a mother on the other side), though we have now decided to increase the capacity to 12 children
+- Orphan homes (duplexes) have been designed for 12 children (6 boys and a mother on one side and 6 girls and a mother on the other side)

-- Women (mostly widows) from the church and local villages will become the children’s mothers
+- Women (mostly widows) from the church and local villages become the children’s mothers

-- Orphan homes will be culturally sensitive to the local village
+- Orphan homes are culturally sensitive to the local village

-- The lifestyle of the children will be no better than those in the surrounding community
+- The lifestyle of the children are no better than those in the surrounding community

 Like any family, the mother is the heart of the home.
-As partners of King’s Kids Africa, GO Africa will work with the “management committee” of the local church to develop selection criteria for the mommas, such as:
+The pastor of the local church works with the Presbytery and the local “management committee” to develop selection criteria for the mommas, such as:

 - She is a born again Christian